Joscelin of Molfetta

 Joscelin (or Jocelyn) was a Norman count of Molfetta on the Adriatic coast of southern Italy.
 He rejected the leadership of Duke Robert Guiscard and rebelled, perhaps as early as 1064, certainly by 1067.
 Defeated, he went over the Byzantines in 1068.

 There is some evidence Joscelin was given a command in Greece.
-In 1071, he led a fleet to relive the Norman siege of Bari but was intercepted and captured.
+In 1071, he led a fleet to relieve the Norman siege of Bari but was intercepted and captured.
 He ended his life in captivity.
 Through his daughter, name unknown, his descendants continued to rule Molfetta into the next century.

 Early career

 The Old French translator of Amatus of Montecassino calls him Gazoline de la Blace.
 Geoffrey Malaterra calls him Gocelinus de Orencho, which may mean that he belonged to the Hareng family.
 He has even been identified with a certain Joscelin de Hareng, who prevented a young Robert Guiscard from physically attacking his elder brother, Count Humphrey of Apulia, during a heated argument in the early 1050s.

 On 26 June 1066 in Molfetta, Joscelin and his son-in-law, Amicus, made a donation to the monastery of the Santissima Trinità in Venosa.
 The charter refers to Joscelin as a count.
 Besides the port city of Molfetta, he also received from Duke Robert the lordship of Barletta, which had belonged to Count Peter I of Trani until the latter's death (before 1064).